27 Iran tourist attractions you must visit before you die

-Naqsh Jahan Square, officially known as Imam Square, is the central square of Isfahan and is part of a historical complex.
+Naqsh-e Jahan Square, officially known as Imam Square, is the central square of Isfahan and is part of a historical complex.
 What sets this field apart from its counterparts is its rectangular shape, which differs from the circular or oval appearance of many common squares.

 Sheikh Lotfollah mosque

 Si – o Se pol

-In the middle of the city of Isfahan, and on the bed of the Zayandeh Rud River, there are bridges, each of which tells a story from the heart of history.
-One of them is thirty-three bridges that are remembered from the Safavid era and are considered masterpieces in Iranian architecture.
+In the middle of the city of Isfahan and on the bed of the Zayandeh Rud River, there are bridges, each of which tells a story from the heart of history.
+One of them is one of the 33 bridges that are remembered from the Safavid era and are considered masterpieces in Iranian architecture.
 For more than 400 years, the bridge has displayed its beauty and stood firm.
-This bridge is called the longest bridge in Zayandehrud.
+This bridge is known as the longest bridge in Zayandehrud.

 The Forty Pillars Palace is a long-standing monument of the Safavid rule in Iran that fascinates tourists and enthusiasts of Iran tourism with its amazing and original architecture.
 The magnificent paintings of the historical work of Chehel Sotoun are just one of its attractions.

 Vank Cathedral is a historic church dating back to the time of Shah Abbas II.
-As the most important New Julfa church, it has been a center for the training of priests and caliphs and has served as a Christian seminary.
+As the most important new Julfa church, it has been a center for the training of priests and caliphs and has served as a Christian seminary.
 Many monks grew up here and have reached the highest religious positions.
 Today, the Vank Church is the center of the caliphate and the center of communication between the Armenians of Isfahan and the south of Iran and the world, and it has a special and very important place among the Armenians.

 Tabtaba’i historical house

-Due to its unique beauty, this building is known as the bride of Iranian houses and is considered a masterpiece of ancient architecture.
+Due to its unique beauty, this building is known as the "bride of Iranian houses" and is considered a masterpiece of ancient architecture.

-Maybe if someone doesn't know about these features, they can easily pass by seeing the front door of the house, but when you enter the house, new and different images of Iranian houses will form in your mind that will never be forgotten.
+Maybe if someone doesn't know about these features, they can easily pass by just seeing the front door of the house, but when you enter the house, new and different images of Iranian houses will form in your mind that will never be forgotten.